haakonn/sneezomizer/README.md

 in each sequence?
 Sneezomizer can help you finally determine if you have this rare superpower.

+If you don't have that particular superpower, Sneezomizer will also help you determine whether you can at *least* sneeze fibonacci numbers.

 Sneezomizer is a JavaScript application written in Scala with [ScalaJS](http://www.scala-js.org/).
 There's a demo [here](https://haakonn.github.io/sneezomizer/).